kmilitagaitan/kmilitagaitan/README.md

 ### Hi there 👋

 - 👩‍💼 CEO at @IdeasUp
-- 🔭 I’m currently working on Managerial Stuff at @Amazon
+- 🔭 I’m currently working on Managerial Stuff at @TomTom
 - 🌱 I’m currently learning about Machine Learning and MLOps
 - 👯 I’m looking to collaborate on ML Projects (Computer Vision and NLP) / Mobile Projects (iOS - Hybrid)
 - 🤔 I’m looking for help with MLOPs / Data Science